-The best CrossFit gloves
+Best CrossFit gloves

 Can I wear a fitness tracker or smartwatch with CrossFit gloves?

-A. It’s actually best not to wear anything on your wrists with CrossFit gloves, so they don’t get caught on watches, trackers, and/or bracelets.
+A. It’s actually best not to wear anything on your wrists with CrossFit gloves, so they don’t get caught on watches, trackers or bracelets.

 What other workout activities can I wear CrossFit gloves for?